sprater/puppet-tomcat/README.markdown

 This parameter specifies the directory where tomcat will be installed.

+Note: If deploymentdir is set to /usr/local/, and you want to remove this installation in the future, setting ensure => 'absent' will cause the entire directory, i. e. /usr/local/ to be deleted permanently.

 ####`user`

 This parameter is used to set the permissions for the installation directory of tomcat.